leangjia/blender_docs/trunk/blender_docs/manual/advanced/command_line/arguments.rst

    Set the exit-code in [0..255] to exit if a Python exception is raised (only for scripts executed from the command line), zero disables.
 ``--python-use-system-env``
-   Allow Python to use system environment variables such as ``PYTHONPATH``.
+   Allow Python to use system environment variables such as ``PYTHONPATH`` and the user site-packages directory.
 ``--addons`` ``<addon(s)>``
    Comma separated list of add-ons (no spaces).